Anuj0kumar/LoginPage-Backend/README.md

 <br>
 <br>
 <br>
-connect the dataBase server from app
+connect the dataBase server from app <br>
-At last to run the server write --> npx nodemon src/index.js
+mongodb://localhost:27017/Login-tut --> "Login-tut " is the name of that data-base  on the data-base server At last to run the server write --> npx nodemon src/index.js